truboxl/boinc-android/README.md

 1. Run `./00-clean-buildcache.sh`
 1. Run `. ./unset-env.sh`

+## Benchmark

+This has unofficially become a personal benchmark tool and research topic for testing compilation across different computers.
+The benchmark tests CPU overcommit (at 150%) and I/O. Instead of running `./99-build-boinc-all.sh`, use `./99-build-boinc-all.sh pipeline` to run compile jobs concurrently.
+Use `time` command to measure.

+## Long term

-### Note: Long term should look into directly build from Android Studio if possible
+Look into directly build from Android Studio if possible